jadefi-io/.github/profile/README.md

-Jade is building for traders on the Solana memecoins market
+Jade is building automated trading systems for traders on the Solana cryptocurrency market

 Repositories: